Aetrius/Bambulabs-Exporter/README.md

 ### Prometheus Ingestion
 Setup prometheus to scrape the node and setup the ports to pull from port 9101.

+### Bugs
+3/4/2023 - Possible bug with docker networking on monitor-compose.
+Added solution to readme.
+Pending review.

+### Feature Changes
+3/4/2023 - Added new Metrics ams_humidity, ams_temp, ams_tray_color, ams_bed_temp.
+These include ams number and tray numbers to be dynamic depending on how many AMS's are included.

 ### Future Development
 Add Kubernetes Configs
+Add Grafana Dashboard for AMS

 ### Credit
 ```Give me a shout if you utilize this code base (Anywhere!)```